Patrick Ellis

 Patrick Ellis’ Breath, Patterns, Bends repeats and embellishes quick tonal patterns to a crescendo climax.

-Roger Heaton, TEMPO
+Roger Heaton of TEMPO

 Interview with Alfian Emir